KDOC-TV: Daybreak OC

 On September 10, 2007, KDOC-TV in partnership with the Orange County Register, launched a morning newscast named Daybreak OC.
 The show initially covered Orange County-specific weather, traffic and news headlines; the program was broadcast in high-definition from its launch, after the station's studios moved to the Register's headquarters in Santa Ana, California.
 On September 8, 2008, the program was cut to one hour, moved to late morning and focused less on news.
-On October 14, 2008, the program was cancelled by KDOC following that day's show.
+On October 14, 2008, the program was canceled by KDOC following that day's show.

 Eyewitness News on KDOC-TV

-In January 2014, KDOC-TV started airing an hour-long 8:00 p.m. newscast produced by KABC-TV, titled ABC 7 Eyewitness News on LA56 (later rebranded as ABC 7 Eyewitness News on KDOC-TV); the newscast aired seven nights a week.
-Concurrently, the station also added a midnight rebroadcast of KABC's 11:00 p.m. newscast.
-On November 17, 2014, the 8:00 p.m. newscast moved to the 7:00 p.m. timeslot; the midnight rebroadcast of the 11:00 p.m. newscast was not affected.
+In January 2014, KDOC-TV started airing an hour-long 8 p.m. newscast produced by KABC-TV, titled ABC 7 Eyewitness News on LA56 (later rebranded as ABC 7 Eyewitness News on KDOC-TV); the newscast aired seven nights a week.
+Concurrently, the station also added a midnight rebroadcast of KABC's 11 p.m. newscast.
+On November 17, 2014, the 8 p.m. newscast moved to the 7 p.m. timeslot; the midnight rebroadcast of the 11 p.m. newscast was not affected.
 As a result of the station's sale, the final newscast produced by KABC aired on July 28, 2022.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: